 A guarantor, also called a co-signer, is someone who is willing to guarantee your lease.
 The guarantor is responsible for all terms of a lease in its entirety; the guarantee cannot be limited to the interest of a single applicant in a share situation.
 Some landlords will accept two guarantors while others may only accept one.

-If you do not meet the landlords financial or credit requirements, a guarantor may be your solution.
+If you do not meet the landlords financial or credit requirements (more on financial requirements in another post) a guarantor may be your solution.
 Students or individuals with no income or credit history, or anyone who does not meet the standard income requirements, will usually need a guarantor.
 When bad credit is the issue, whether or not a guarantor is allowed will depend on how bad the credit report is, and on how strict the management company or landlord may be.
 Sometimes a combination of guarantor and extra security is needed.
-If you are using the AptStar Program you will be advised on how to proceed in a way that will be most effective for you.

 Who can be a guarantor?

 The requirements are usually good credit and double the income requirements of an applicant.
 If an applicant is required to show an annual income of 40-50 times the monthly rent, a guarantor is required to show an annual income of 80-100 times the monthly rent.
-The documents required are similar, although usually all that is needed are proof of income (usually by providing tax returns) and a credit report.
-Guarantors also have to sign the lease.
+Everything is needed in document form by the landlord.